shenwei356/perfect-bioinformatic-tools/README.md

 Basic

 - **Supporting input file list**.
-Things happen a lot when users give hundreds of input files which would exceed the argument length limit of some shells.
+Things happen a lot when users give hundreds of input files, which would exceed the argument length limit of some shells.
     - **Supporting file list from stdin**.
 This is a good feature. e.g., `find ./ -name "*.fq.gz" | tool cmd --infile-list -`.
 - **Validating ALL option values first**.
 No one would like to see the process fail midway, caused by an invalid option which is parsed and used in some middle steps.